claustres/mether/README.md

 While the original utility of analogies was generative – producing a model that explained how it works - the analogy is also useful to communicate to new comers or non-developers about the project.

 Usually, applications are designed to be deployed knowing the state of the underlying infrastructure.
-Mether provides a new paradigm where the application "shapes" the infrastructure as required just like a man shape the physical world to create his tools.
+Mether provides a new paradigm where the application "shapes" the infrastructure as required just like a man shapes the physical world to create his tools.
 It means that Mether is a stateless infrastructure.

 ## Basic concepts